EconomyLens.com

 Rheinmetall sees faster growth in 2026 after record earnings last year. ©AFP

 Frankfurt (Germany) (AFP) – German arms maker Rheinmetall said Wednesday the Middle East war offered new business opportunities, especially for its air defence systems, as it forecast continued strong growth this year.
-The conflict began with US-Israeli strikes on Iran at the end of February, triggering retaliatory Iranian attacks across the region, as well as turmoil on global markets.
+The conflict began with US-Israeli strikes on Iran in late February that triggered retaliatory Iranian attacks across the region, sparking turmoil on global markets.
 Rheinmetall, whose business has boomed since Russia’s 2022 full-scale invasion of Ukraine spurred a re-armament drive in Europe, said it may now turn its attention to the Middle East.

 Related